ansible/azure-testing/guide_azure.rst

 ...............................................

 If you simply want to create a virtual machine without specifying all the details, you can do that as well.
-The only caveat is that you will need a virtual network with one subnet already in your Resource Group.
+The only caveat is that you will need a virtual network with one subnet already in your resource group.
 Assuming you have a virtual network already with an existing subnet, you can run the following to create a VM:

 .. code-block:: yaml

     azure_rm_virtualmachine:
       resource_group: Testing
       name: testvm10